redazzo/rfd/readme.md

 1. Each RFD results in a folder named as per RFD ID, e.g. "0003".
 The folder holds a readme.md markdown document, and any other content, that describes the RFD.
 By using the readme.md naming convention, tools and services such as github will automatically display its content.
 2. A branch is created and named as per the RFD ID (i.e. in keeping the with the prior example, the branch name is "0003").
 3. Discussion on pull a request becomes a record of the changes and updates.
+The 0003 branch is merged into main (or master), which holds the definitive record of any RFDs that have been accepted.
 4. The markdown metadata located at the head of the RFD document is used to capture the title, author(s), and other data, and used to populate an index of all RFDs.